open-telemetry/opentelemetry-rust/CONTRIBUTING.md

 # Contributing to opentelemetry-rust

-The Rust special interest group (SIG) meets weekly on Tuesdays at 8 AM Pacific Time (16:00 UTC).
+The Rust special interest group (SIG) meets weekly on Tuesdays at 9 AM Pacific Time.
 The meeting is subject to change depending on contributors' availability.
 Check the [OpenTelemetry community calendar](https://calendar.google.com/calendar/embed?src=google.com_b79e3e90j7bbsa2n2p5an5lf60%40group.calendar.google.com) for specific dates and for Zoom meeting links.
 "OTel Rust SIG" is the name of